Dane County Cultural Tour Itinerary

 8:50 travel to Stoughton

-Quam, XXX-XXXX to look at rosemaling, pause at mural on Main Street at
+look at rosemaling, pause at mural on Main Street at the river

-Beth Bauer (Syttende Mai coordinator) XXX-XXXX.
-COC Director, Ed Beano,
+(Syttende Mai coordinator) XXX-XXXX.
+COC Director, Ed Beano, COC,

 9:45 groups switch, go to other presentation

-queen, Helen Johnson, whose son is a rosemaler.
-She is former mayor,
+a. interview former queen, Helen Johnson, whose son is a rosemaler.
+She is former mayor, running for re-election

-running for re-election b. interview former queen, Carol Skavlen, who
+b. interview former queen, Carol Skavlen, who makes hardanger lace,

-makes hardanger lace, c. tour of Opera House, John Vorndran, head of
+c. tour of Opera House, John Vorndran, head of reconstruction.

 10:55 leave for Riverside Park